fbhs-preapcs-master/math_helper/README.md

 Take a look at the doctest_example.py and my use of the “raise” command that causes an exception.
 We will discuss “try-except” blocks in class.

+## Implementation Process
+1. Decide on a formula to include
+2. Write a function with the appropriate parameters that returns the "answer"
+3. Write at least 5 doctests for your function and make sure it works correctly
+4. If you have all 5 functions done, continue to step 5, otherwise, go back to step 1

+**Only continue if you have finished all 5 functions and their doctests!**

+5. Write a main function that will be executed when the program is run and will serve as the user interface.
+It should:
+    * introduce the user to the program.
+    * provide a list of the available formulas
+    * allow the user to select the formula
+    * follow up their selection by asking for the appropriate inputs for the chosen formula
+    * use the function created in steps 1-4 to get and display the answer
+    * allow the user to select another formula or quit

 ## Submission
 You will regularly add/commit/push via Github so I can track your progress and provide assistance.
 When problems arise, you can use the "Issues" feature of Github to request help.
 I will clone your repository and run your program to check for its completion on or after the due date discussed in class.